 - The Climb – Miley Cyrus

 - How Far I’ll Go – Moana (The Movie)

 - Photograph – Nickelback

 During the Ceremony

-If your elementary school has school leaders, a dux or valedictorian you may like them to present a speech on their school journey so far.
-Our Public Speaking resources can give them a few hints.
+If your elementary school has school leaders or a valedictorian, you may want them to present a speech on their school journey so far.
+Our public speaking resources can give them a few hints.